dhia7an/agent-sdk/docs/faq/README.md

 It is enabled by default.
 Pass `summarization: false` to `createSmartAgent({ ... })` to turn it off.
 When disabled, `limits.maxToken` will not trigger compaction.

 ## Can I use MCP tools?
 Yes.
-MCP adapter tools can be provided in the `tools` array like any LangChain tool.
+Most MCP clients expose LangChain-style tools.
+Pass them through `fromLangchainTools(...)` first, then include the returned objects in the `tools` array.
+They behave like any other SDK-native tool.

 ## What's the difference between `createAgent` and `createSmartAgent`?
 `createAgent` is the minimal loop: no system prompt, no planning helpers, no summaries. `createSmartAgent` adds those features automatically (planning rules, context tools, summarization, optional structured output finalize).
 Choose the one that matches your orchestration needs.